daniel-broadhead/daily-dev/notes/Week_5_Notes.md

 # Project
 - I imagine using my hashmap structure created in repo to store a dict of games and categories/requirements, perhaps as a json file.
 - I then use a random package, after learning about it, to decide what game to play, dependent on what i have the capacity for
 - Future func can include productive vs leisure, and other similar ideas.
+Perhaps even play with my own prng.

+# To-Do
+- Get update_library working, it can't find the data_structures module.